 It turns out they were not.

 Each observation measures the number of deaths by person-years.
-The data in this analysis was collected from English counties.
-The number of smokers and non-smokers per five age categories living within the county as well as the number of deaths was counted over specific period of times.
+The data in this analysis were collected from English counties.
+It contains the number of smokers and non-smokers per age category and the number of deaths over a specific time period in each county.

-Including an exposure variable for the total number of people observed, such as person-years, allows the counts of deaths to be comparable.
-We don’t want to be predicting more deaths just because there are more people in a county or because it was measured for a longer period of time.
+Including an exposure variable, such as person-years, allows the counts of deaths to be comparable.
+We don’t want to predict more deaths just because a county has more people or because we measured it for a longer period of time.